rallyspeed/Azure-CIS/README.md

 - `python3 azure-cis.py`

 ## To do
- - Exception Handling
  - PowerShell Checks
- - CIS Score to be tuned
+ - Some CLI checks
+ - Launch reports for all available subscriptions (instead of one at at time)

  ## Notes
   - It might take a while to run (pending on the number of resources within the Azure Subscription), so be patient.